 The imprint of growth

 IntegronFinder is a program that detects integrons in DNA sequences.
 The program is available on a webserver (Galaxy), or by command line (IntegronFinder on github).
-Integrons are major genetic element, notorious for their major […]
+It is now in its second version.
+Integrons are […]

 Scans a set of protein sequences for type IV secretion systems and relaxases using HMM profiles.
 See Guglielmini et al. (2011) for our criteria to class loci on the basis of this output.
 Except […]